MegaMosquito/magritte/README.md

     <UUID> <MOUNTPOINT> <TYPE> defaults 0 2
 ```

 You can Google for more details on `/etc/fstab` but the safest approach is to always add ` defaults 0 2`.
 The last number should always be 2.
-The second to last should always be 0. `defaults` is the safest default value for the thrid to last field.
+The second to last should always be 0. `defaults` is the safest default value for the third to last field.
 Fields are separated by one or more tabs or spaces.

 For example, I modified the file above to mount a Linux disk by adding one line: